Breast Lift (Mastopexy) Sydney

 • Dr Norris will send you home with aftercare instructions, including scar management techniques, as well as a prescription for pain medication and possibly an antibiotic.

-• You will not be able to drive for up to 1 week, so it’s best to make arrangements to get around during this period.
+• You cannot drive for up to 1 week, so it’s best to make arrangements to get around during this period.

 • Daily short showers are permitted, provided your waterproof dressings are dried adequately.

-• Patients are encouraged to sleep on their backs, elevated by a few pillows for the first 6 weeks.
-This will help reduce your swelling and make your recovery more comfortable.
+• Patients are encouraged to sleep on their backs, elevated by a few pillows for the first six weeks.
+This will help reduce swelling and make your recovery more comfortable.

 • You will experience the most discomfort in the first 3 or 4 days after the surgery.

-• Your breasts and nipples will be bruised, swollen, tender, and sensitive to touch but this will subside during the first 2 weeks.
+• Your breasts and nipples will be bruised, swollen, tender, and sensitive to touch, but this will subside during the first two weeks.

-• Most patients can return to work after 2 weeks, provided their job is not physically demanding.
+• Most patients can return to work after two weeks, provided their job is not physically demanding.
 Additional recovery time is required in this instance.

 • Swelling can take up to 6 weeks to settle.

-• You can start light exercise such as walking after about 2 weeks.
-If Dr Norris clears you, you can resume your regular exercise routine after 6 weeks.
+• You can start light exercise such as walking after about two weeks.
+If Dr Norris clears you, you can resume your regular exercise routine after six weeks.

-• You will have a follow-up appointment on day 3 after the procedure to check and change the dressings.
-Dr Norris will also use this time to make sure you’re on track with your recovery.
+• You will have a follow-up appointment on day three after the procedure to check and change the dressings.
+Dr Norris will also use this time to ensure you’re on track with your recovery.

 Possible complications

-• Infection – Most breast lift infections will occur within the first 3 weeks after surgery.
+• Infection – Infection can occur if microorganisms enter the incision sites.
 Any type of infection should be treated as soon as possible using antibiotics.

 • Keloid Scarring – In some instances, scars can begin to look raised, lumpy and even darker in colour.
 If you notice this, please inform Dr Norris so that he can look at treating the keloid scars with steroid injections.
 Wearing the supplied silicone gel strips after surgery 24/7 will help prevent this from occurring.

-• Numb Nipples – This is a common complication but it normally resolves itself after a short period of time.
-Sometimes it may take up to 6-12 months to regain full feeling in your nipples.
+• Numb Nipples – This is a common complication, but it usually resolves in a short period.
+Sometimes, it may take up to 6-12 months to regain full sensation in your nipples.

 • Breastfeeding Limitations – While breast lifts are not directly linked to any breastfeeding limitations, there is a chance that your ability to breastfeed could be affected.
-The possibility of this occurring is very much dependant on the technique that was used.
-It should also be noted that there’s no way to tell whether you will be able to breastfeed, regardless of whether you undergo surgery or not, something that should be kept in mind.
+The possibility of this occurring is very much dependent on the technique that was used.

 How much does a breast lift mastopexy cost in Sydney?

 The final cost of a breast lift mastopexy will vary between patients.
-This is because there are several different factors that need to be considered.
-From the amount of skin and tissue that needs to be removed and whether or not implants are required to hospital and anaesthetist fees, these are all factors that affect the cost.
+This is because several different factors need to be considered.
+The amount of skin and tissue that needs to be removed, whether or not implants are required at the hospital, and anaesthetist fees all affect the cost.
 If certain criteria are met, there is a high chance that patients can apply for a Medicare rebate following their surgery.
-For one, the ptosis needs to be severe enough to warrant the surgery.
+However, the ptosis must be severe enough to warrant the surgery.
 Dr Norris will take you through the requirements for a rebate application during your consultation.

 Contact Us